socadk/design-practice-repository/artifact-templates/SDPR-ServiceLevelAgreement.md

 Providing an SLA for a service has the following benefits:

 * Service clients can decide whether a provider’s offerings match the client’s business needs from a business agility and vitality point of view.
-* The service provider can communicate the attractiveness, availability and performance goals of its services to clients without making unrealistic promises that may cause client dissatisfaction or even financial losses.
+* The service provider can communicate the attractiveness, availability, and performance goals of its services to clients without making unrealistic promises that may cause client dissatisfaction or even financial losses.

 The [Microservice API Pattern (MAP)](https://microservice-api-patterns.org/) website captures the SLA artifacts as a pattern; the [Forces](https://www.microservice-api-patterns.org/patterns/quality/qualityManagementAndGovernance/ServiceLevelAgreement#sec:ServiceLevelAgreement:Forces) and the [Consequences](https://www.microservice-api-patterns.org/patterns/quality/qualityManagementAndGovernance/ServiceLevelAgreement#sec:ServiceLevelAgreement:Consequences) sections of the pattern, for instance, discuss the pros and cons of such artifact in depth.